h-sugawara8/h-sugawara8/README.md

  - Responsible for the management and recruitment of software development, web development.
  - Develop a package software as a project leader.

-Achievements in this role included:
-Developed the following system.
+Key Project.
- - Developed a Mode-Base-Development tool for embedded system.
+ - Developed a Mode-Base-Development tool for embedded system.<br>
-The name is “Argo Embetics”.
+The name is “Argo Embetics”.<br>
- It is package software and has three editions: basic / standard / professional.
+ It is package software and has three editions: basic / standard / professional.<br>
- Ran a booth at ET2007 to ET2011 which was embedded technology exhibition held at PACIFICO YOKOHAMA Japan.
+ Ran a booth at ET2007 to ET2011 which was embedded technology exhibition held at PACIFICO YOKOHAMA Japan.<br>
- Conducted some training seminars of Mode-Base-Development with the above software and tiny robot.
+ Conducted some training seminars of Mode-Base-Development with the above software and tiny robot.<br>

 Skills:<br>
 Visual Basic.NET, C, HTML